nickisnoble/shed/README.md

 `$ shed package` - makes a copy of the project without dev stuff, and other things depending on the project type.

-`$ shed package -i` - Also increment the project version numbers
+`$ shed package -i` - Also increment the project version numbers and commits accordingly

 #### Example: WordPress site.